swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 This specification defines the element `<PrincipalSelection>` to be included in the `<Extensions>` element of an `AuthnRequest`.

-This element MAY be used by an Identity Provider to pre-select the subject to authenticate.
+This element MAY be used by an Identity Provider to select the subject to authenticate.

 <a name="principalselection"></a>